 Ability Services is an office for students with medical, physical, sensory, or brain related issue that can substantially impact a college education.
 The impact could be related to their courses or ability to live on-campus.
-The goal is to arrange equal access and opportunity.
-A primary way of accomplishing that goal is through various kinds of "accommodations."
+The goal is to arrange equal access and opportunity for the student.
+A primary way of accomplishing that goal is through various kinds of accommodations.

-Accommodations are usually different ways of doing things (vs the regular ways).
-Often they are different ways to receive important information for courses.
-An example could be audio textbooks.
-They could also be different ways to do important things, such as having additional time to take tests.
-Examples for living on campus are: being assigned to live in a residential hall that has an elevator; having a room that's very close to a restroom.
+Accommodations are typically adjustments in the way things are done, not adjustments in the curriculum.
+An accommodation could be a different way to receive important information for courses, such as audio textbooks.
+It could also be a different way to do important things, such as having additional time to take tests.
+Examples for campus living accommodations could be that one is assigned to live in a residential hall that has an elevator or having a room that is very close to a restroom.
 Other kinds of accommodations are also possible.

 Students who want accommodations are initially expected to do the following two things:

-2. Submit certain kinds of written information from an expert (often a doctor).
-It should adequately explain the nature of the student's medical, physical, sensory, or brain-related issue, and how it creates an important reason for specific kinds of accommodations.
+2. This is a good time to submit written information from an expert clinician, often a doctor.
+The documentation should adequately explain the nature of the student's medical, physical, sensory, or brain-related issue, and how it creates an important reason for specific kinds of accommodations.

 3. Make an intake appointment by calling 715-425-0740.